Kevin Laffan: Writing career

 In 2001 his first novel, Virgins are in Short Supply, was published; he had initially titled it Pendle's Disposal and been unable to find a publisher, but received two offers within a week of changing the title.

-Private life and death
+Personal life and death

 Laffan married Jeanne Thompson in 1952; they had three sons, and lived in Wimbledon.
 He died of pneumonia two weeks after undergoing heart surgery.
 His archives are at the University of Leicester.